 This could probably do with a better soundtrack, so anybody that's got any ideas please take a stab at it.

-Written by Aaron Lockwood, Aaron Blackman and David Aylott
+Written and directed by Aaron Lockwood, Aaron Blackman and David Aylott.

 Okay, so this is just a VERY rough and quick test shot for an idea I had for both the Loops project and the Childhood project.
 I'm gonna add a person pushing the the person on the swing as well as colour and a background.
 I'll also have it loop for a bit longer so that you can sit mesmerized by it for at least a 30 seconds.

 I'm pretty lazy, so hopefully i'll get this done in the next couple of days.
 I hope y'all like it.